 Can I access my partner’s social security?

 Marriage equality made it possible for more people than ever to qualify for social security benefits.
 We encourage you to apply right away, even if you don’t know if you are eligible.
-You can find out more about Social Security and LGBT people here.
+You can find out more about Social Security and LGBTQ people here.

 PROMO is currently working on a more comprehensive method of identifying and vetting resources and providers across the state.
 In the meantime, this list of community resources has a short list that may help.